 Phase is typically measured and recorded as a function of frequency over the audio range.
 For most audio devices, phase and amplitude responses are closely coupled; any change in amplitude that varies with frequency will produce a corresponding phase shift.
-A device that has no more phase shift than what is re-
+A device that has no more phase shift than what is rethe fundamental.
+If group delay is flat, all components will arrive together; peak or rise in the group delay indicates that those components will arrive later by the amount of the peak or rise.

-Richard Cabot is vice president and principal engineer at Audio Precision, Beaverton, OR. quired by the amplitude response variation with frequency is called minimum phase.
+Richard Cabot is vice president and principal engineer at Audio Precision, Beaverton, OR.